chriscamicas/abl-tmlanguage/README.md

 This project uses the [vscode-textmate](https://www.npmjs.com/package/vscode-textmate) package to tokenize and test the grammar.

 ## Keywords
 Part of this grammar is generated from a keyword list file.
+See [index.js] for information on how to generate that file, as well as the others required for the generation.

-See [index.js].
+When `npm run build` is executed, a file called grammer.json is created, which contains properties for `keywords` (all the keywords), `abl-functions` and `handle-attributes` (attributes and method calls on ABL handles).
+The contents of this file should be copied into the `abl.tmLanguage.json` file, replacing the existing contents.

 # Scopes